Icaro747/Projeto-Integrador-IV-V2.0/README.md

     Email VARCHAR(100) NOT NULL,
     Senha VARCHAR(200) NOT NULL,
     CPF VARCHAR(14) NOT NULL,
-    nasimeto DATE NOT NULL,
+    Nasimeto DATE NOT NULL,
-    genero VARCHAR(1) NOT NULL
+    Sexo VARCHAR(1) NOT NULL
 );

 CREATE TABLE Enderecos (